The Greenwashing* of Plastic Bags

 2) I am made from recycled materials.
 I am made from at least 30% post-industrial waste.

 Translation: it is made from 70% virgin material plus 30% material that has never been used before, but that went in one end of the manufacturer’s factory and then back in the front side to try again, probably after scraps were cut off of other finished products.
 Better than throwing those scraps away, but I am unimpressed.
-Paper grocery bags in Greenfield are now required to be made out of at least 40% Post-Consumer material.
+Paper grocery bags in Greenfield are now required to be made out of at least 40% Post-Consumer material, and to say so.